What temperature should I wash my items at?

 Business & Insights

-Most of us are somewhat guided by the preset wash cycles that our washing machines offer us, if in doubt a quick google may be needed.
+Most of us are somewhat guided by the preset wash cycles that our washing machines offer us, if in doubt a quick Google may be needed.
 Different people have different rules and ways of doing things.
 This blog exists to end the confusion.
-So that you never have to worry about whether you’re washing your items at the wrong temperature again.
+Read on and you'll never have to ask ‘Can I wash my clothes at 60 degrees?’ or wonder whether you’re washing your items at the wrong temperature again.

 If in doubt, the number one cardinal rule is: check the label!
 The temperature on the label acts as a maximum.
 The other alternative is to get your items Oxwashed for a guaranteed hygienic and renewed wash.